Denji900/Teardown-ESP/README.md

 > Using this overlay may violate the game's Terms of Service and may result in account bans or other penalties.
 The author assumes no responsibility for any misuse.

 ---
+This doesn't work properly in Prop Hunt yet but it's good for Deathmatch FPS game modes.

 ## Features